obonaventure/cnp3/book/transport/tcp.rst

    - the high order bits contain the low order bits of a counter that is incremented slowly
    - the low order bits contain a hash value computed over the local and remote IP addresses and ports and a random secret only known to the server

  The advantage of the `SYN cookies`_ is that by using them, the server does not need to create a :term:`TCB` upon reception of the `SYN` segment and can still check the returned `ACK` segment by recomputing the `SYN cookie`.
+The main disadvantage is that they are not fully compatible with the TCP options.
+This is why they are not enabled by default on a typical system.

 .. topic:: Retransmitting the first `SYN` segment